 In addition to her role with the WHO, Dr. Kerry is also supporting programming the upcoming first-ever official “Day of Health” at COP28, the global climate conference.
 This role is highly relevant and informed by Dr. Kerry’s on-the-ground experience in her role as CEO of Seed Global Health, an organization that is being increasingly called upon by its Ministry of Health partners to engage in developing new climate-smart strategies for building the health workforce they need to withstand future shocks.

-At MGH, Dr. Kerry continues to work clinically as a critical care physician.
-Her clinical work provides an important reminder of the complexity of dignified and quality care that everyone deserves - regardless of background or means.
-In addition, she serves as an Associate Director of the MGH Center of Global Health.
-Building on MGH’s 200 year commitment to education, knowledge generation and care, and driven by the belief that everyone, everywhere has a right to good health, the Center of Global Health partners with diverse communities to exchange life-saving ideas, catalyze scientific discoveries, deliver compassionate care, and train the next generation of leaders in global health.compassionate care, and train the next generation of leaders in global health
+At MGH, Dr. Kerry is a critical care trained physician.
+Her role as a physician provides an important reminder of the complexity of dignified and quality care that everyone deserves - regardless of background or means.
+In addition, she serves as a Director of the program in Global Health Policy the MGH Center of Global Health.
+Building on MGH’s 200 year commitment to education, knowledge generation and care, and driven by the belief that everyone, everywhere has a right to good health, the Center of Global Health partners with diverse communities to exchange life-saving ideas, catalyze scientific discoveries, deliver compassionate care, and train the next generation of leaders in global health.

 The climate crisis is a health crisis.
 According to the WHO, one in four of the world’s deaths are from preventable environmental causes.
 Climate change is expected to contribute to an additional 250,000 deaths each year, many of which are preventable with timely and appropriate care.